By Mary Cooper

 2. Decide when you want a task to expire.
 You can select a specific date or the number of times you wish it to recur.

 Once a recurring task is set, you will see its start date and due date as well as the number of recurring tasks in your queue.

 You will also be able to identify which tasks will recur by the clock icon next to their names in the TASK NAME list.

-- To add files from your computer, click Attach File, select the From My Computer option, then locate the file you want to upload.
+- To add files from your computer, click ATTACH DOCUMENTS, select the From My Computer option, then locate the file you want to upload.
 You can upload PDFs, Word files, Excel files, and images.
 See the Uploading Documents help article for more details.
 The files attached to tasks are saved to the selected year under the of Docs tab inside the Private subtab.

-- To add files from TaxDome, click Attach File, select the From TaxDome option, then click the year and select the file(s).
+- To add files from TaxDome, click ATTACH DOCUMENTS, select the From TaxDome option, then click the year and select the file(s).
 You can add any of the files that are already uploaded to TaxDome.